13. Prophecies Fulfilling - Revelation Chapter Seventeen - The Present Prophetic Age

 Rev 17:7 And the angel said unto me, Wherefore didst thou marvel?
 I will tell thee the mystery of the woman, and of the beast that carrieth her, which hath the seven heads and ten horns.
 8 The beast that thou sawest was, and is not; and shall ascend out of the bottomless pit, and go into perdition: and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is.

 The expression 'bottomless pit' has been used before in Revelation 9.
-There, the angel who opened the pit released spiritual forces conquered the Byzantine empire.
+There, the angel who opened the pit released spiritual forces which conquered the Byzantine empire.
 The implication is that the next version of the Roman empire would rise in a similar way.

 Rev 17:9 And here is the mind which hath wisdom.
 The seven heads are seven mountains, on which the woman sitteth.